cweedall/onto-oas/docs/configuration_file.md

 ## Enable/disable generation of list of required properties for a schema, if the the cardinality indicates it is required (e.g. exactly 1)
 required_properties_from_cardinality: false

+## Enable/disable automatic schema property singularization/pluralization based on current spelling and whether the property is an array or not.
+fix_singular_plural_property_names: false
 ```

 ## Supported settings